tadeeek/simple-search/README.md

 ## Simple Search Strategy

 Program that let you search for people using 3 search strategies.
-Project uses the inverted index data structure and design patterns such as strategy and template.
+Project uses the **inverted index data structure** and design patterns such as **strategy** and **template**.
 It also reads data from txt file.

 Search strategies:
 ALL - displays lines from file containing all the words from the query.